Abbe Museum

-The Abbe Museum is a museum with two locations in Bar Harbor, Maine, on Mount Desert Island.
-The museum is dedicated to exploring the history and culture of Maine's Native people, the Wabanaki.
-It has one location at 26 Mount Desert Street in the center of Bar Harbor, and a second location at Sieur de Monts in Acadia National Park.
-The Sieur de Monts building is an architecturally distinctive structure, listed on the National Register of Historic Places as one of the state's first purpose-built museum buildings, and as a rare example in the state of Mediterranean architecture.
+The museum maintains two locations: a downtown location at 26 Mount Desert Street in the center of Bar Harbor, and a historic trailside location at Sieur de Monts Spring in Acadia National Park.
+The Sieur de Monts building is listed on the National Register of Historic Places as one of Maine's first purpose-built museum buildings and a rare example of Mediterranean-inspired architecture in the state.
+It is one of the only two remaining privately-operated trailside museums within the National Park system.